KonSparrow92/sgtv/README.md

 **`https://konsparrow92.github.io/sgtv/SGTV.m3u`**

-Follow the steps in this [Setup Guide](https://konsparrow92.github.io/sgtv/SETUP.html) if you are unsure of how to add a provider.
+Follow the steps in this [OTT Setup Guide](https://konsparrow92.github.io/sgtv/SETUP.html) if you are unsure of how to add a provider.

 Be sure to ***Reload/Refresh*** the playlist once a week to get the latest update.